openconfig/reference/rpc/gnmi/gnmi-specification.md

 including part, model and serial numbers.

-For counter and event data where hardware provides precise timestamps, a gNMI implementation MUST not obscure access to these timestamps in an attempt to provide bundling.
+For counter and event data where hardware provides precise timestamps, a gNMI implementation MUST NOT obscure access to these timestamps in an attempt to provide bundling.
 In cases where an OpenConfig leaf is derived from two or more hardware values with distinct timestamps, an implementation SHOULD attempt to provide a consistent and meaningful timestamp that